Liberal ESPN Host Stephen Smith Admits: We've Lost the National Anthem Fight With Trump | John Hawkins' Right Wing News

 - Comment Now 0

-All it takes is a quick glance at the National Football League’s recent ratings to realize that their stance on players kneeling for the national anthem in not in line with the stance taken by their American viewership.
-In fact, it would appear that the League and their supporters as ESPN are in the wrong on this whole fight.
+All it takes is a quick glance at the National Football League’s recent ratings to realize that their stance on players kneeling for the National Anthem in not in line with the stance taken by their American viewership.
+In fact, it would appear that the League and their supporters at ESPN are in the wrong on this whole fight.

 But don’t take it from me, take it from liberal sports commentator Stephen Smith, who is now being forced to admit that the football players who are kneeling for the anthem are losing to President Trump.